boneskull/all-types/README.md

 # all-types

-> All DefinitelyTyped type definitions for IDEs
+> All DefinitelyTyped typedefs, installed globally, for WebStorm & other JetBrains IDEs

 ## Motivation